he proper ay to write a thank you note.

-However, that is not the case, which leads me to explain why I wrote this post: How, Why and When to Write a Thank You Card for All Ages.
+How, Why and When to Write a Thank You Card for All Ages

-I readily confess, my sister-in-law Ruthann is my example and guide in this area of writing Thank You notes.
+In this area, I need to readily confess, my sister-in-law Ruthann is my example and guide in this area of writing Thank You notes.
 She and her family write them regularly and often.

 When my kids were young and growing up, I did much better at helping them get theirs off in the mail when a gift would arrive, or after a birthday or holiday.
 I even did alright some years later delivering them to neighbors for kindnesses done and help given.
 But the last years have taken their toll on my energy, time and drained me of focus on some important details – this being one of them.